StanfordDataCompressionClass/Fall22/logistics.md

 **Special Topics**
 (based on interest and time)
 - Succinct data structures, compression of data structures in the RAM
-- Burrows-Wheeler's transform, `
+- Burrows-Wheeler transform
 - Lossy compression and denoising
 - Distributed compression, practical applications
-- compression of neural network models
+- Compression of neural network models